diequies/100daysofdata/README.md

 ---

+### **Day 126 of #100DaysOfData Challenge**

+Just worked today on Deep Learning Specialization at Coursera.
+From tomorrow we will plan the code for the Active Learning tool and I would be able to come back to that as well.

+1. **Course**: [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?=&page=1).
+Finished the first week of *Convolutional Networks*, in this week Andrew Ng introduces the basics of convolutional networks.
+But what was more interesting was the assigment, where we had to code from scratch a simple convolutional network.
+The second assignment was to code the same network but using *TensorFlow* and *Keras*.
+Tomorrow I will complete the second week, reviewing the most common CNN architectures.

+---

 ### **Day 125 of #100DaysOfData Challenge**

 Came back to Coursera Deep Learning Specialization and started to code the active learning tool.
 Also I keep playing with the convolutional model to see if I can improve the race classifier model.